camayal/DMISimulations/README.md

 for d in dem+sel_f100_m5r6*/; do cd $d; jsonObjectstoArray.sh *.json; multipleTimeGraphs.py *numHybsByNumofDMIs.json; extractAverageDnMis.py *infoHybs.json *resultTable.json; cd ..; done
 ```

-All CSV files were used as input for the python code wrote in the Jupyter Notebook called `JSON-to-DMIs-2.ipynb`
+All CSV files were used as input for the python code wrote in the Jupyter Notebook called `jsonToOrderOfFixtion.ipynb`

 ## 9. Mutational-Order analysis

-For quantifying homoplasy in fixation orders we ran three different simulations using the same set of randome seed thatn in section 8.
+For quantifying homoplasy in fixation orders we ran three different simulations using the same set of random seeds used in section 8.
 Here is the script to run it using a predefine non-variable set of DMIs for each simulation.

 ```bash
 for y in {0..3}